srizon/themer/README.md

 ## Color Theory Algorithms

 ### Monochromatic
 Creates variations of a single hue with different lightness levels.
+Now features:
+- **Perceptual Uniformity**: Even visual spacing between shades
+- **Neutral Color Detection**: Special handling for grays and near-neutral colors
+- **Exact HSL Preservation**: Maintains precise hue and saturation values
+- **Balanced Lightness Curves**: Mathematically even distribution from 5% to 95% lightness

 ### Analogous
 Uses colors that are next to each other on the color wheel.
+Enhanced with:
+- **Smooth Hue Progression**: Even distribution across the 60° hue range
+- **Harmonious Saturation**: Intelligent saturation curves for better visual harmony
+- **Balanced Lightness**: Consistent lightness progression across all colors

 ### Complementary
 Uses colors that are opposite each other on the color wheel.
+Improved with:
+- **Dynamic Color Allocation**: Smart distribution between base and complementary hues
+- **Enhanced Saturation Curves**: Better color harmony and visual appeal
+- **Consistent Lightness Distribution**: Even spacing across the entire palette

 ### Triadic
 Uses three colors that are evenly spaced around the color wheel.